 The US*1 displays negative numbers by lighting a "-" on the digit preceding the most significant digit in the result.
 A side-effect of this choice of display method for negative numbers is that the largest negative number that the machine can accurately represent is -9999999, losing a digit of display to the '-' sign.

-Performing division by zero on this machine causes an interesting 'counting' effect, with the least-significant digit counting very quickly, and the third digit from the right counting somewhat more slowly.
-All of the decimal points light up, and the other digits that aren't counting display digits that somewhat relate to the divisor.
-The only way to exit this state is to press the "C" key to clear the calculator.
+Performing division by zero on this machine causes an interesting counting effect, with the least-significant digit counting very quickly such that it looks like an 8, with some of the segments flickering ever-so-slightly, and the third digit from the right counting where it's easy to recognize the digits as they count off.
+All of the decimal points light up, and the digits that aren't counting show digits that somewhat relate to the divisor.
+The only way to exit this state is to press the [C] key to clear the calculator, or to power it off, wait a few seconds, then power it back on again.
 A static example of this behavior is shown in the image of the display above.